DataBiosphere/tanagra/docs/DATA_EXPORT.md

 ## Shared configuration across models
 The export configuration contains a `shared` section with parameters that are made available to all data export models.
 Currently, this section contains references to GCS buckets where data export implementation classes can write files.
-In the future, we may add other cloud resource pointers here (e.g AWS S3 bucket).
+In the future, we may add other cloud resource pointers here (e.g. AWS S3 bucket).
 You must define these properties if any of the data export models you define need them.
 ```
   export: